Maldives Media and Broadcasting Regulation Act

-The Maldives Media and Broadcasting Regulation Law (Act No. 16/2025) is a controversial legislation proposed by independent member of the People's Majlis for Thulhaadhoo Abdul Hannan Aboobakuru.
+The Maldives Media and Broadcasting Regulation Act (Act No. 16/2025) is a controversial Maldivian law regulating print, broadcast and other media.
+It was introduced in the People's Majlis by independent member for Thulhaadhoo Abdul Hannan Aboobakuru on 19 August 2025 and passed by the Majlis on 16 September 2025.
+President Mohamed Muizzu ratified the bill on 18 September 2025, bringing it into effect..
 It was signed into law by President Mohamed Muizzu on 18 September 2025.
 The law had garnered global interest and international condemnation.

+The Act dissolved the Maldives Media Council and reconstituted the Maldives Broadcasting Commission as the Maldives Media and Broadcasting Commission, a single regulatory authority for print and broadcast media.
+The legislation has faced criticism from journalists' groups and international human rights organisations over the Commission's powers and independence.

 History

 In November 2024, Aboobakuru submitted his similar bill called the "Maldives Media and Broadcasting Commission Bill".
 The bill if passed, were to abolish the Maldives Broadcasting Commission (Broadcom) and the Maldives Media Council (MMC) and create the Maldives Media and Broadcasting Commission (MMBC).
 The commission would have seven members, four members including the president and vice president were to be appointed by the president of the Maldives with the approval of the Majlis, while the remaining three would be appointed by the media.
 The bill proposed fines of MVR 10,000 for individual reporters.
 The Maldives Journalists Association and the Maldivian Democratic Party called for the retractment of the bill.
 Aboobakuru initially denied any requests for withdrawing the bill, although a few days later he withdrew the bill.

 In 2025, he submitted the Maldives Media and Broadcasting Regulation Bill to the parliament.
 The bill was accepted by a vote of 49–12.
 The bill if passed would replace Broadcom and MMC with the MMBC.
 The commission would be able to impose fines of up to MVR 100,000 on media outlets, temporarily cancel media registrations even before cases are investigated, go to court to revoke a registration, order websites to be blocked or broadcasts stopped during investigations, investigate complaints from incidents that occurred up to a year before the bill is ratified.

 The government had also endorsed the bill with the Attorney General Ahmed Usham stating that there's no need for the bill to be withdrawn.